A stratified homotopy hypothesis: Constructible bundles

 \subsection{Closure properties of constructible bundles}

-We verify that constructible bundles are closed under composition and pullback, among other formations.
-We first recall the definition. \begin{definition} A conically smooth map $X\ra K$ is a \emph{fiber bundle} if there is a basis for the topology of $Y$ consisting of images $\phi(O) \subset Y$ which are indexed by pullback diagrams
+We show that constructible bundles are closed under composition and pullback, among other formations.
+We first recall the definition. \begin{definition} Let $X\xra{\pi} K$ be a conically smooth map between stratified spaces. \begin{itemize} \item This map $\pi$ is a \emph{fiber bundle} if there is a basis $\{U_\alpha \subset Y\}$ for the topology of $Y$ for which, for each $\alpha$, there is a pullback diagram among stratified spaces

-such that the horizontal maps are open embeddings.
-A conically smooth map $X\ra K$ is a \emph{constructible bundle} if the restriction $X_{|K_q}\to K_q$ is a fiber bundle for each stratum $K_q\subset K$.
+\item This map $\pi$ is a \emph{weakly constructible bundle} if, for each stratum $K_q\subset K$, the restriction $X_{|K_q}\to K_q$ is a fiber bundle.

+\item This map $\pi$ is a \emph{constructible bundle} if it is weakly constructible, and if it satisfies the following condition which is inductive on the depth of $K$. \begin{itemize}